This Report gives you the details of your team’s activity. You can see who is contributing a lot and who could be more engaged.

 Understanding the Graph View

-- In the “Display:” drop-down, select between “Total”, “Complete Change”, “Change (%)”, or “Statuses” to see that number of Items for each User.
+- In the “Display as Bar:” drop-down, select between “Total”, “Complete Change”, “Change (%)”, or “Statuses” to see that number of Items for each User.

 - In the “Sort:” drop-down, select between “Total”, “Complete Change”, “Change (%)”, “Statuses”, or “Name” to determine how the Users are organized on the x-axis.